ryan258/fictionflow/README.md

 - **Invalid JSON** from a judge → write `*_raw.txt`, retry once with a JSON‑strict reminder.
 - **Retells don’t match** → Aggregator should target the confused span in `revision_plan`.
-- **Slow/costly** → change models via env; try smaller OpenAI/Gemini variants for drafting.
+- **Slow/costly** → change models via env; try smaller OpenAI or OpenRouter variants for drafting.
 - **403/keys** → confirm `.env` is loaded (Node `dotenv`) and model names are available in your account/region.

 ---